milkcircle/milkcircle.github.io/_posts/2018-09-07-a-desert-ride.md

 The wooden remains, once engulfed by fiery flames
 Given way to ash, a static, withered trunk of lost life
 And -- hopes dashed, chest burning with smoldering embers,
-squinted eyes yearning for the flaxen frame my virgin mind envisioned --
+squinted eyes yearning for the flaxen frame my virgin mind conceived --
 I urged my steed, "Ride on."